 - The data used to calculate this indicator are from an administrative data collection designed for real-time surveillance of communicable diseases.
 Data are reportable under jurisdictional public health legislation. - A major limitation of the notifications data is that, for most diseases, they represent only a proportion of the total cases occurring in the community, that is, only those cases for which health care was sought and a diagnosis made, followed by a notification to health authorities.
-The degree of underrepresentation of all cases is unknown and is likely to vary by disease. - All notified cases are included in the numerator, even though some diseases included in this indicator, are not necessarily sexually acquired. - For some diseases, in some jurisdictions, the high level of non-reporting of Indigenous status made disaggregation by Indigenous status too unreliable for publication.
+The degree of underrepresentation of all cases is unknown and is likely to vary by disease, state or territory and over time. - All notified cases are included in the numerator, even though some diseases included in this indicator, are not necessarily sexually acquired, or acquired within the period of reporting. - For some diseases, in some jurisdictions, the high level of non-reporting of Indigenous status made disaggregation by Indigenous status too unreliable for publication.